What comes to mind when you think about Topsail Island, NC?

 Sponsored by none other than On Shore Surf Shop, 2018 will mark the 5th anniversary of this annual event.
 Started in 2014, this competition honors the memory of local surfer Kurt Murray, a young man who was fatally injured while surfing swell from Hurricane Igor at the Surf City Pier in 2010.
 Proceeds from this event go in part to fund a scholarship for a Dixon High School student.

-Synopsis of the 2014 event as reported by the Jacksonville Daily News: Attracting some of the best surfers in the area, the contest took place on the north side of Surf City Pier with divisions in both long and short board competition.
+The 2014 event as reported by the Jacksonville Daily News: Attracting some of the best surfers in the area, the contest took place on the north side of Surf City Pier with divisions in both long and short board competition.
 Winners of the open short board and open long board divisions are crowned a King of the Peak until they relinquish their title at next years contest.

 This years event will be held in September, although as of the date of this publication, the exact day and time are still pending.
-Registration forms and additional information can be found online.

 Next time you find yourself on Topsail Island, make some time to catch some waves.
 You'll find yourself in some seriously sick company!